COT Bonds Speculators drop 5-Year Treasury bets to 215-week low

 Strength Statistics:

-Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that the Mexican Peso (44.9 percent) leads the past six weeks trends for the currency markets this week.
-The EuroFX (21.2 percent), the British Pound Sterling (14.3 percent) and the New Zealand Dollar (13.9 percent) fill out the top movers in the latest trends data.
+Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that the Eurodollar (4.7 percent) leads the past six weeks trends for bonds this week and is the only positive mover in the latest trends data.

 Strength Trend Statistics: